springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) may incorrectly use label elements for other purposes (e.g. for error messages on account management pages), omit labels for some functionality (e.g. the pagination number field on advanced search results pages and the text input for the main search component in the page banner).
+Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) may incorrectly use label elements for other purposes (e.g. for error messages on account management pages), omit labels for some functionality (e.g. the pagination number field on advanced search results pages and the text input for the main search component in the page banner).
 <br><br>
 Level one headings are omitted on some pages (e.g. search results pages).
 Other pages have multiple level one headings (e.g. static ancillary pages such as link.springer.com/termsandconditions).
 <br><br>
 We are actively working to find and repair these problems.
 <br><br>
-Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, Reference Work Entries, and Collections) use correctly-structured headings and generally display visible and appropriately associated labels for input fields.
+Pages rendered in the <strong>newer</strong> design (currently articles, Chapters, books, book series, reference works, reference work entries, and collections) use correctly-structured headings and generally display visible and appropriately associated labels for input fields.
 <br><br>
 Pages found at checkout.springer.com (<strong>older</strong> design) omit or use inappropriate headings and heading levels, including the use of unsemantic headings for visual effect, skipping heading levels, and providing empty headings.
 Pages at this location also misapply HTML elements (e.g. label elements used for error messages), which may make it difficult for users of Assistive Technology to understand the structure and purpose of individual components.
 These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>